zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 ![python run.py output](../assets/posts/k8s-orchestrator/python_run_output.png)

-Additionally, a window should have opened in your local browser where you can see a training-serving skew Analysis in Facets like the following:
+Additionally, a window should have opened in your local browser where you can see a training-serving skew analysis in Facets like the following:

 ![Facets Analysis](../assets/posts/k8s-orchestrator/facets_analysis_output.png)